VeloSteve/Coral-Model-V12/README.md

 •	Send parameters to the model in a single structure or JSON string, and use the same one for optimization.
 •	Ensure that output from a unique run goes to a unique directory, possibly using a limited hierarchy.
-•	Re-think the “useComputer” code from scratch so it’s less confusing.
-Same for file and directory name generation.
 •	In the GUI, add a feature to see all completed runs which have any data stored, with the ability to filter by at least some parameters including o	Date range